What is bootstrapping? Pros and cons of self-financing.

 At the same time, you might not want to generate too much interest when you're bootstrapping.
 With a relatively low budget, you may not be able to keep up with intense demand.
 Keeping your business's growth slow may be the safest option.

 Despite the downsides of the practice, bootstrapping is part of many business owners' success stories.
-As many as 80% of small businesses are self-funded, including some brands that are now household names.
+As many as 80% of startups are self-funded, including some brands that are now household names.
 Here are two real-world examples of companies that made it big without outside financial help.

 Before GitHub received a $7.5 billion valuation from its new owner, Microsoft, it was a bootstrapped company.
 The software development platform's founders bootstrapped their company for its first four years before taking on the first outside investor.
 As they launched the company, the founders were still working day jobs, working on GitHub remotely, and paying themselves small (but growing) paychecks to keep the project funded.